PRRInc/isp-merge-sort-/readme.md

 Therefore the time complexity is O(N * log2N).

-So in the best case, the worst case and the average case the time complexity is the same."
+So in the best case, the worst case, and the average case, the time complexity is the same."

 ### Space Complexity